perdian/dotfiles/README.md

 ## Environments

-I don't want *all* my dotfiles to be available on *all* my machines.
+Not *all* dotfiles apply to *all* my machines.
-For example certain dotfiles only apply to my personal machine while others only apply to my personal server.
+Some scripts are only relevant on a macOS machine while others are only relevant on a Linux machine.

 To achieve this the dotfiles are groups by *environment*.